 Do you need The Hive in your teaching life?

 It all comes together on your teacher dashboard, giving you complete control over your classroom environment and aesthetic, and allowing you to save your favourites for easy access.

-The Hive will initially be launching in beta phase.
-This means that not only will you receive access for an unbelievably low price, but your feedback and requests will help shape The Hive into the perfect website for you.
-We will be guided by you, and what you need practically in the classroom to help make your life easier.
+The Hive is guided by your feedback.
+Your feedback and requests help shape The Hive into the perfect website for you.
+We are guided by you, and what you need practically in the classroom to help make your life easier.